Tesena-smart-testing/selfhealing-robot-framework/README.md

 ## How to execute tests
 Using commandline from project root:
    * ```robot -d results tests\healenium_test.robot```

-To see the test execution, you can open http://localhost:8086 in your browser
+To see the test execution, you can open http://localhost:8086 in your browser (replace localhost by the name of your server if running remotely)